-Moreover, the systemic impact of IFN- β on the immune system is not confined to its anti-inflammatory effects; it potentially contributes to a holistic improvement in overall patient health.
-This broader perspective underscores the interconnectedness of immunological modulation and its downstream implications for the well-being of individuals with MS.
+Moreover, the systemic impact of IFN- β on the immune system is not confined to its antiinflammatory effects; it potentially contributes to a holistic improvement in overall patient health.47 This broader perspective underscores the interconnectedness of immunological modulation and its downstream implications for the well-being of individuals with MS.

 The impact of immunological therapy on QOL in MS patients is a multifaceted domain marked by varied outcomes.
-The study by Simone et al. notably highlighted the adverse effect of IFN- β on the QOL, particularly affecting the psychological dimension while showing a minor adverse impact on clinical disability.
-Discrepancies in study outcomes prompt a nuanced exploration, with factors such as specific IFN- β treatment variations (dosage, duration, needle intolerance, fatigue, patient adherence, satisfaction with treatment, and side effects) potentially contributing to these differences.
-48
+The study by Simone et al. notably highlighted the adverse effect of IFN- β the QOL, particularly affecting on the psychological dimension while showing a minor adverse impact clinical disability.25 on Discrepancies in study outcomes prompt a nuanced exploration, with factors such as specific IFN-β treatment variations (dosage, duration, needle intolerance, fatigue, patient adherence, satisfaction with treatment, and side effects) potentially contributing to these differences.48